 Most Popular Diamond Shapes For Engagement Rings

-You’ve already found a special person who wants to build a life with you.
-Now it’s time to find the best shape diamond for an engagement ring.
-Kwiat offers a vast array of meticulously cut diamonds to select from, and if you’re wondering what is the best shape diamond for an engagement ring, we have an answer.
-We feel that a stone should reflect the preference and taste of the wearer.
-At Kwiat, we believe that all women should embrace their unique sense of individual style, especially when choosing a diamond engagement ring to wear every day.
+You’ve already found your person.
+Now it’s time to find the best diamond shape for your engagement ring.
+Kwiat offers a vast array of meticulously cut diamonds to select from because we feel that a stone should reflect the preference and taste of the wearer.
+Each woman should embrace her individual style, especially when choosing something she’ll wear every day.

 The Standby: Round Brilliant

-Any list of the most popular shaped diamond engagement rings should start with the round brilliant.
-It is truly the most popular and classic diamond shape, with a look that is timeless and traditional.
+With a look that is timeless and traditional, the round brilliant is truly the most popular diamond and a great choice for the woman who appreciates classic style.
 A round brilliant cut diamond maximizes the amount of light that is reflected, giving it incredible sparkle, especially when compared with other cuts.
-For a woman whose style is classic, the round brilliant might be the best shape diamond for an engagement ring.
-All round diamonds must receive a GIA grade of Excellent but not all Excellent diamonds meet our high standards.
-Based on more than a century of experience, we defined an even smaller subset of Excellent diamonds that capture the brilliance and beauty of how a diamond should appear.
+All round diamonds must receive a GIA grade of Excellent but not all Excellent diamonds meet Kwiat’s high standards.
+Based on more than a century of experience, we’ve defined an even smaller subset of Excellent diamonds that capture the brilliance and beauty of how a diamond should appear.
 We call this the Kwiat Tiara® Cut.

 Old Yet New: Cushion